tongatron/Robottino-old/README.md

 Robottino is still a prototype.
 Need to work on: design, circuits and developing software libraries, examples and tutorials to make programming as easy as possible.

-Note that the RobottinoYun codes are stored in a private repository, because they still caontains users and passwords for the web services.
+Note that the **RobottinoYun codes are stored in a private repository**, because they still contains usernames and passwords for the web services.
 Feel free to ask if you want to join the RobottinoYun repository.